 < Unchanged parts are omitted >

 With reference to slots of an IAB-node DU serving cell, a symbol in a slot of an IAB-node DU serving cell can be configured to be of hard, soft, or unavailable type.

+For paired spectrum, symbols in a slot of an IAB-node DU serving cell in uplink and downlink carriers can be configured to be hard, soft, or unavailable type, separately.

 When a downlink, uplink, or flexible symbol is configured as hard, the IAB-node DU serving cell can respectively transmit, receive, or either transmit or receive in the symbol.

 When a downlink, uplink, or flexible symbol is configured as soft, the IAB-node DU can respectively transmit, receive or either transmit or receive in the symbol only if